coderofsalvation/personality-insights/getting-started.md

     1. On the service dashboard, click the **Service credentials** tab.
     1. Click **View credentials** under **Actions**.
     1. Copy the `username`, `password`, and `url` values.
-- Make sure you have cURL:
+- Make sure that you have cURL:
     - The examples use cURL to call methods of the HTTP interface.
 Install the version for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 Install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.

 ## Step 1: Send plain text input and receive basic JSON output
 {: #example1}